Adolescents & Young Adults: Appearance and Physical Changes

 It is a good idea for AYAs to speak with their doctors and healthcare teams before treatment about what kinds of physical changes arise.
 There are many valuable resources available throughout their cancer experiences such as physical therapists, dietitians, fitness coaches, and counselors who specialize in helping cancer patients deal with these changes.
 AYAs are encouraged to use all the resources available to plan and work toward a post-cancer lifestyle that includes their passions and interests.

-The Lymphoma Research Foundation (LRF) Adolescent and Young Adult Lymphoma initiative is supported by Founding Sponsor The Paul Foundation.
+The Lymphoma Research Foundation Adolescent and Young Adult Lymphoma initiative is supported by Founding Sponsor The Paul Foundation.